Gaza genocide: World leaders and governments

 Several Western governments (notably the United States, United Kingdom, and Germany) reject calling Israel's actions in Gaza a genocide.
 Belgium, Norway, and Canada have said they will abide by or await the ICJ's judgment rather than take a definitive stance.

 A large group of states, especially in the Islamic world, most of Africa, Latin America, and some European countries, explicitly describe Israel's actions as genocide and/or have joined or supported South Africa's ICJ case.
-These include Ghana, Turkey, Malaysia, Egypt, Brazil, Chile, Colombia, Spain, Ireland, and Slovenia.
+These include Ghana, Turkey, Malaysia, Egypt, Brazil, Chile, Spain, Ireland, and Slovenia.
 On November 7, 2025, Turkey issued arrest warrants for genocide against Netanyahu and 36 colleagues.
+Colombia initially supported the case, but withdrew its support to the case to restore the Colombia–Israel relations.

 The Organisation of Islamic Cooperation (OIC), the Arab League, and the African Union have collectively endorsed the characterisation of Israel's actions as genocide and called for accountability and measures such as ending arms transfers.
 In January 2025, the Hague Group convened in Bogotá with the aim to uphold international rulings on Gaza, end arms shipments to Israel and build a pathway to broader recognition of Palestinian statehood.

 Non-governmental organisations and intergovernmental organisations

 Numerous non-governmental organisations and intergovernmental organisations have accused Israel of genocide.
 Among the first to warn of a risk of genocide, in mid-October 2023, were Genocide Watch and the Lemkin Institute for Genocide Prevention.
 Several Palestinian human rights groups, including Defence for Children International (DCI), Al-Haq, Al Mezan, and the Palestinian Centre for Human Rights, have filed lawsuits alleging a genocide.
 Some Israeli human rights organisations, such as B'Tselem and Physicians for Human Rights–Israel, released reports calling Israel's campaign in Gaza a genocide.
 International human rights groups condemning Israel's genocide include the International Federation for Human Rights, Euro-Mediterranean Human Rights Monitor, Amnesty International, the European Center for Constitutional and Human Rights, and Human Rights Watch.
 In October 2024, Oxfam and 37 other humanitarian organisations warned that Israel was failing to comply with the Genocide Convention as it wiped Northern Gaza "off the map".
 Médecins Sans Frontières (MSF) has also found that Israel is committing genocide.
-The American activist group Jewish Voice for Peace has stated that Israel is committing genocide.
+The American activist group Jewish Voice for Peace has said that Israel is committing genocide.

 In September 2025, the UN Human Rights Council's Independent International Commission of Inquiry issued a report concluding that Israel is committing genocide against Palestinians in Gaza.
 The Commission found reasonable grounds to determine that Israeli authorities and security forces have committed, and continue to commit, four of the five genocidal acts defined under the 1948 Genocide Convention: killing members of the group; causing serious bodily or mental harm; deliberately inflicting conditions of life calculated to bring about the group's physical destruction in whole or in part; and imposing measures intended to prevent births.